openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let enabled: Bool
 ```

-**Description:** Determines whether the application can be used.
+**Function:** Determines whether the application can be used.
 Default is true.

 **Type:** Bool